Laptop vs Chromebook | What is the Difference?

 The operating system is the main factor of distinction between a Notebook laptop and a Chromebook.

-The two might look similar on the surface, but they have distinct features and functions.
+The two might look similar, but they have distinct features and functions.
 Getting 100GB of free cloud storage is a big plus for Chromebook users compared to traditional laptop users.

 See Also